 Huge cypress trees cover an area of 10 hectares on a mountain slope 3,040m above sea level.
 The largest cypress is famed as ‘the Best of Chinese Cypress’ with the height of 52m and trunk diameter of 5.8m.
 It is over 2,600 years old now and is named as King of the World’s Cypress.
 There are winding paths in the wood, pavilions and ecological protection facilities.
 Good for a walk in the wood and/or meditate below the King Cypress.

-I enjoyed Kadinggou because we had a tour local guide who patiently explaining to us where the interesting attractions are.
+I enjoyed Kadinggou because we had a local tour guide who patiently explaining to us where the interesting attractions are.
 It is hard or impossible to see them without her help.
 The air is fresh and cool in the end of Nov, I also love the snow caped road which is rarely seen in Chengdu

 Basum-tso Lake, which means “green water” in Tibet, is known as a heaven on the Ridge of the world.
 It is a place interlaced with beauty, religion and attractive legends.